 NAPLAN tests are one aspect of College assessment and reporting processes, and do not replace the extensive, ongoing assessments made by teachers about each student's performance.
-The assessments are undertaken nationwide, every year, in the second full week in May.
+The assessments are undertaken nationwide, every year in March.

 NAPLAN is made up of tests in the four areas (or 'domains') of: